 “I am Ravanian.
-Our home world was called Ravnos” He started, “We are a feline like race with the capabilities to heal quickly.
-We have primary and secondary claws as defenses which you have already witnessed earlier.
+Our homeworld was called Ravnos” He started, “We are a feline-like race with the capabilities to heal quickly.
+We have primary and secondary claws as defenses that you have already witnessed earlier.
 As you know we carry a symbiote who is our immune system and we are their transportation and protection.”

 “What’s with the fancy jewelry by the way?”
 Layla blurted as she reached to touch it.
 Chokan growled and slapped her hand away from him as he rose defensively.